muzzamilr/design-tokens-blog/design-tokens-blog.md

 ## GitHub Workflows
 Disclaimer: This step can be skipped because you can handle the tokens update manually.

-We need to create Github actions for automating the workflow, whenever the designer exports from figma to GitHub, these actions will transform and push the the new transformed tokens in the branch.
+We need to create Github actions for automating the workflow, whenever the designer exports from Figma to GitHub, these actions will transform and push the the new transformed tokens in the branch.
 Before all this make sure you setup git in your project using this command:
 ```sh
 git init
 ```